 - Members of a support group for people who have lost a loved one.

-- A social worker or other trained counselor.
+- A social worker or other professional counselor.
 CancerCare offers free individual and group counseling for people who are grieving the loss of a partner or spouse.

 Honor your loved one.
 Do something special to honor your partner’s memory.
 For example, you might consider:

 - Lighting a candle or planting a tree or flowers in memory of your partner.